A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: System Model and Main Results

 \begin{proof} With the above notations together with \eqref{eq:deep-linear-gradient}, one gets

 hence the conclusion of \eqref{eq:inv0}.
 To deduce \eqref{eq:inv-W}, it remains to add the above equations, up to transposition, from the indices $j$ to $H+1$, and then take the trace. \end{proof}

-\begin{Remark} Lemma~\ref{lem:invariant-in-deep-GDD} provides a key structural property of the GDD in linear networks, which is instrumental to ensure the boundedness of the gradient descent trajectories and thus in turn to prove the convergence to critical points.
-Moreover, similar property holds in more elaborate neural networks, for example Lemma~\ref{lem:invariant-in-deep-GDD} holds for the popular softmax-cross-entropy loss with one-hot vector targets, with and without $\ell_2$ regularization \cite{arora2018optimization}; also the conservation of norms in \eqref{eq:inv-W} holds true in nonlinear neural networks with ReLU and Leaky ReLU nonlinearities \cite{du2018algorithmic}. \end{Remark} Based on Lemma~\ref{lem:invariant-in-deep-GDD}, we introduce the following lemma which is the core argument to show all trajectories of the GDD are indeed bounded. \begin{Lemma} There exists a positive constant $C_0<1$ only depending on $H$ and on the dimensions involved in the problem such that, for every trajectory of the gradient system given by \eqref{eq:deep-linear-gradient}, there exist two polynomials $P$ and $Q$ of degree at most $H$ with nonnegative coefficients (depending on the initialization) such that, in the interval of definition of the trajectory,
+\begin{remark} Lemma~\ref{lem:invariant-in-deep-GDD} provides a key structural property of the GDD in linear networks, which is instrumental to ensure the boundedness of the gradient descent trajectories and thus in turn to prove the convergence to critical points.
+Moreover, similar property holds in more elaborate neural networks, for example Lemma~\ref{lem:invariant-in-deep-GDD} holds for the popular softmax-cross-entropy loss with one-hot vector targets, with and without $\ell_2$ regularization \cite{arora2018optimization}; also the conservation of norms in \eqref{eq:inv-W} holds true in nonlinear neural networks with ReLU and Leaky ReLU nonlinearities \cite{du2018algorithmic}. \end{remark}

+Based on Lemma~\ref{lem:invariant-in-deep-GDD}, we introduce the following lemma which is the core argument to show that all trajectories of the GDD are indeed bounded.